pwwang/Bioinformatics-cheatsheet/README.md

 - **[bwa](http://bio-bwa.sourceforge.net/)**: BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
 - **[bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)**: Bowtie 2 is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.
 - **[ABRA](https://github.com/mozack/abra)**: ABRA is a realigner for next generation sequencing data.
 It uses localized assembly and global realignment to align reads more accurately, thus improving downstream analysis (detection of indels and complex variants in particular). [@Ref](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4173014/)
+- **[NextGenMap](http://cibiv.github.io/NextGenMap/)**: NextGenMap (NGM) is a flexible and fast read mapping program that is more than twice as fast as BWA, while achieving a mapping sensitivity similar to Stampy or Bowtie2. [@Ref](http://bioinformatics.oxfordjournals.org/content/29/21/2790.long)

 #### Quality Control
 - **[ClinQC](https://sourceforge.net/projects/clinqc/)**: ClinQC is an integrated and user-friendly pipeline for quality control, filtering and trimming of Sanger and NGS sequencing data for hundred to thousands of samples/patients in a single run in clinical research.